mikedilger/chorus/docs/CONFIG.md

 If you are proxying via nginx, normally you will set this to false and allow nginx to handle TLS.

+Default is true

 ### certchain_pem_path

 This is the path to your TLS certificate chain file.

 If `use_tls` is false, this value is irrelevant.

-Default is "./tls/fullchain.pem".
+Default is "/opt/chorus/etc/tls/fullchain.pem"

-If deployed according to [docs/DEPLOYING.md](docs/DEPLOYING.md) using the direct method, this is set to "/opt/chorus/etc/tls/fullchain.pem" and the systemd service copies letsencrypt TLS certificates into this position on start.
+If deployed according to [docs/DEPLOYING.md](docs/DEPLOYING.md) using the direct method, systemd service copies letsencrypt TLS certificates into this position on start.

 ### key_pem_path